 How Does Geofencing Marketing Work?

-1. Set Up Your Real-World Business Location
+1. Set Up a Geofence Around Your Real-World Business Location

 2. Deliver Customised Notifications To Customers